-Our Provincial Advisory Committees: volunteer member committees that meet twice annually to identify salmon conservation priorities within their jurisdiction, review proposals for ASCF Program funding and make recommendations to the Board of Directors for projects that should be approved for funding.
+Our Provincial Advisory Committees: Volunteer member committees that meet twice annually to identify salmon conservation priorities within their jurisdiction, review proposals for ASCF Program funding and make recommendations to the Board of Directors for projects that should be approved for funding.

-Our Staff: the Foundation is supported by an Executive Director and contractual agencies/individuals on an as-required basis as approved by the Board of Directors.
-Appendix I provides curricula vitae for Foundation staff.
+Our Staff: The Foundation is supported by two professional staff and contractual agencies/individuals on an as-required basis as approved by the Board of Directors.